Skip to content

 etq simple website example

-ETQ is a simple and minimalist eCommerce website example with a full-screen hero section that features 2/3 image and 1/3 text and call-to-action (CTA).
+ETQ is a simple, minimalist eCommerce website example featuring a full-screen hero section that combines 2/3 images and 1/3 text, along with a call to action (CTA).

-Moreover, the footer is integrated into the main design with a white background to maintain a clean look.
+Moreover, the footer is seamlessly integrated into the main design, featuring a white background to maintain a clean look.

-Note: Keep a smoother scrolling experience with a disappearing/reappearing header.
+Note: For smoother scrolling, consider using a disappearing/reappearing header.

 4. Co & Co